DJF3/Webex-Virtual-Background-Logo/README.md

 # Webex-Virtual-Background-Logo
-Use this script to 'insert' a (customer) logo into an existing virtual background.
+Use this script to 'insert' content into a virtual background:

-# What does it do?
+- insert your customers logo in your virtual background
+- insert text in your virtual background
+- insert an event banner in your virtual background

+# Show me how!
 Click the image below to see a video of this script in action.